yochaigal/cairn/wip/2e/creating-backgrounds.md

 ### Theme

 Prepare a list of common adjectives that describe your new background.
 If designing a profession, ask yourself what would lead someone to take on such a career.
 If writing something more unique (such as the Half-Witch, for example), consider how such a person's strangeness would alienate them from others, or bring them closer.
-And as you write the background's starting gear and tables, keep in mind how the game world's implied setting, inspirational material (books, film, etc.), and existing tropes might influence the results.
+And as you write the background's starting gear and tables, keep in mind how the game world's implied setting, inspirational materials (books, film, etc.), and existing tropes might influence the results.

 ### Starting Gear